BGCG/project4/README.md

 #### Databases

-* SQLite3 for development
+* SQLite3 briefly in the initial stages of development
-* PostgreSQL for productions
+* PostgreSQL for vast majority of the development stage and for the production phase

 #### Other tools